-DO SEL 816 and 817 Surgical Selective, Adult Primary Care Selective:
+DO SEL 816 Surgical Selective:

-Third year Selective Physician Rotations are sites designated by the Office of Clinical Sciences.
+Third-year Selective Physician Rotations are sites designated by the Office of Clinical Sciences.
 Each student will be assigned to one physician/physician group to follow and work with faculty throughout their schedule of clinical activity.
 All physicians will be approved clinical/adjunct faculty of the College of Osteopathic Medicine's Office of Clinical Sciences.
 The Office of Clinical Sciences will offer a pre-approved set of rotation sites from which the students may choose the required Selective Rotations.
 Site evaluations are collected and reviewed.
-Selective rotations will include: Surgical and Adult Primary Care.

-DO ELEC 825 Elective 1:
+DO ELEC 825, 826 Elective 1, Elective II:

 Elective facilities and physicians may be selected by the medical students.
 All selections must be approved by the Department of Clinical Medicine, although there is no restriction on the location of such experiences.
 These experiences are meant to offer the opportunity to gain insight and experience into the vast array of personal medical education experiences particular to each student's interest.
 It may also be time used in exploring residency training opportunities.
 These preceptors may or may not hold a designated clinical/adjunct faculty appointment.
-Site and evaluations are collected and reviewed.
 An individual physician must be responsible for the student during this rotation.